Pete Atkin: Revival

-Atkin then recorded The Lakeside Sessions — a double CD of new recordings of some of the Atkin/James songs which never made it onto vinyl the first time round.
+Atkin then recorded The Lakeside Sessions — a double CD of new recordings of some previously written but unrecorded Atkin/James songs.
 The CD Winter Spring is made up entirely of new material co-written with James.
-His next CD, Midnight Voices made with Simon Wallace, consisted of reworkings of 15 songs originally written and released in the 1970s.
-The title is in part a tribute to the "virtual and actual group of friends and aficionados" i.e. Steve Birkill and the other members of the Midnight Voices discussion group.
+His next CD, Midnight Voices, made with Simon Wallace, consisted of reinterpretations of 15 songs originally recorded and released in the 1970s.
+The title is in part a tribute to the "virtual and actual group of friends and aficionados" who ran and contributed to the Midnight Voices discussion group.

 In 2002, the electronic music outfit Lemon Jelly used a guitar sample from "The Pearl Driller" (from Driving Through Mythical America album) as part of the "Nice Weather For Ducks".

-The Colours Of The Night a thirteen track album, released on 6 July 2015 on the Hillside Music label, is said to "mark the final chapter in a songwriting partnership with Australian broadcaster and poet Clive James that has endured for almost fifty years".
+The Colours Of The Night, a thirteen track album of new songs, released on 6 July 2015 on the Hillside Music label, is said to "mark the final chapter in a songwriting partnership with Australian broadcaster and poet Clive James that has endured for almost fifty years".
+At the time of its release, James had been seriously ill with leukaemia for several years.
+He died in 2019.

-Atkin resides with his American wife in Bristol where he performs as the piano/keyboard player in Bristol-based band, The Shrinks.
+Atkin lives in Bristol with his American wife, where he also performs as the piano/keyboard player in the Bristol-based band, The Shrinks.
 On 7 January 2016, Atkin was crossing the road in Bristol when he was hit in the face by a bus, suffering multiple injuries and subsequently losing the sight of one eye.
-He is now recovering at home and remains optimistic.
+However, he has since returned to performing.

+In September 2023, Atkin released a second collaboration with Simon Wallace, The Luck of the Draw.
+The fourteen-track record included five songs from their 1970s records, two songs originally written for and recorded by Julie Covington, five from their recordings in the 2000s, including The Lakeside Sessions and Winter Spring, and two previously unreleased songs.